whytekieran/Neo4J-Project/README.md

 10. [Graph Database Wikapedia] (https://en.wikipedia.org/wiki/Graph_database) wikipedia page about graph databases.
 11. [Graph Theory Wikapedia] (https://en.wikipedia.org/wiki/Graph_theory) wikipedia page about graph thoery.
 12. [Mastering Markdown Language] (https://guides.github.com/features/mastering-markdown) information about how to use the markdown language.
+13. [Cypher Query Language] (http://neo4j.com/developer/cypher) information about cypher and how to use it.